cs3110/textbook/src/chapters/conc/impl_callbacks.md

   }
 ```

-A *handler* is a new abstraction: a function that takes a non-pending state.
-It
+A *handler* is a new abstraction: a function that takes a state.
+The primary use for a handler will be to run callbacks.
-will be used to fulfill and reject promises when their state is
+It will be used to fulfill and reject promises when their state is
 ready to switch away from pending.
-The primary use for a handler will be to run
+This is why we ask, via a representation
+invariant, that the input state to a handler may not be pending.

-callbacks.
-As a representation invariant, we require that only pending promises
+We require that only pending promises may have handlers waiting in their list.
-may have handlers waiting in their list.
-Once the state becomes non-pending,
+Once the state becomes non-pending, i.e., either fulfilled or rejected,
-i.e., either fulfilled or rejected, the handlers will all be processed and
+the handlers associated with the promise will all be processed and
 removed from the list.
+This is why we say, as a representation invariant, that if the state is not pending,
+then the handlers list must be empty.

 This helper function that enqueues a handler on a promise's handler list will be
 helpful later: